How a shopkeeper’s daughter made it to Downing Street

 Small business is big news

-Did you know that last year 608,100 businesses* were started in the UK?
+Did you know that in 2015 608,100 businesses* were started in the UK?
 Or that there are more than 5 million small businesses in total?
 For me, that’s a staggering number and some of those are bound to be my competitors, so I knew I had to be serious about promoting myself from the very beginning.

 When Small Business Saturday opened the applications for its Small Business 100, I got cracking.
 Now, owning your own business takes you waaaay out of your comfort zone.
 I had to make a video as part of my application.
 Me.
 A video.
 13 takes later, I had something that I was pretty happy to submit (if I’m honest, I’d run out of steam by that point and the shut-off point for applications was looming.)

-In August, I got the news that I’d made it on to the list of 100 businesses that Small Business Saturday promotes and champions in the 100 days leading up to Small Business Saturday.
+In August, I got the news that I’d made it onto the list of 100 businesses that Small Business Saturday promotes and champions in the 100 days leading up to Small Business Saturday.
 It was the most exciting day ever.
 Well, after my wedding day, that is!
 My husband and I were jumping up and down in my kitchen.
 From that moment, I knew had to squeeze every little bit out of this thing that I could.
 (Makes me sound like I’m horrible; I promise I’m not!)
-I threw away my marketing plan for the rest of the year – metaphorically, I still have it and it will see the light of day at some point.
+I threw away my marketing plan for the rest of the year – metaphorically, I still had it and it did see the light of day the following year.
 I then set about creating a campaign plan for Small Business Saturday.

-Here are some of the highlights of results so far:
+Here are some of the highlights of results:

 - 99 registrations to my webinar (my first one ever!)

 - An additional 98 email addresses added to my mailing list (and counting)

 - 36 entries in a competition to win 6 months of marketing mentoring from me

 - 36 new Likes on my Facebook Page on my Small Business 100 day (29 November)